General Secretary of the Communist Party of the Soviet Union: Second Secretary of the Communist Party of the Soviet Union

-The Second Secretary was the deputy to the General Secretary, They sat along side the General Secretary on the Secretariat and often in practice Chaired the meetings of the Secretariat because the General Secretary was busy fulfilling other duties.
+The Second Secretary was the deputy to the General Secretary.
+They sat alongside the General Secretary on the Secretariat and often in practice Chaired the meetings of the Secretariat because the General Secretary was busy fulfilling other duties.
 They were often very powerful and sat on the Politburo as well.
 The Second Secretary was seen as a stepping stone to General Secretary and were often in charge of Party Personnel.
 Prominent Second Secretaries include Mikhail Suslov, Frol Kozlov, and Nikolai Podgorny as well as all Post Stalin General Secretaries.